 The first time Buffy the Vampire Slayer made me cry was in season four.
 It was Willow and Oz's last scene together.
 "I was waiting.
 I feel like some part of me will always be waiting for you."
-I had shipped them, and still shipped them, but was amazed at how will the writers ended their relationship - that I could ship them so much, and yet have no doubts Willow made the right choice in staying with Tara.
+I had shipped them, and still shipped them, but was amazed at how well the writers ended their relationship - that I could ship them so much, and yet have no doubts Willow made the right choice in staying with Tara.

 The first three seasons of Buffy had left me dry-eyed, but heavy tears were to come.
-No Place Like Home Still makes me cry ("She's not my sister."
-"She doesn't know that."), and I sure The Body and Forever always will.
+No Place Like Home still makes me cry ("She's not my sister."
+"She doesn't know that."), and I'm sure The Body and Forever always will.
 I don't think I cried again until the S6 finale, but Willow and Xander's scene in Grave makes me cry when I read the transcripts.
 Spike and Buffy's last scene in Chosen manages the miracle of making me cry and laugh all at the same time.
 Even though I'm bawling, I still crack up when Spike tells Buffy she doesn't love him.
 I have a warped sense of humor, I guess.

 I don't think The Lord of the Rings books ever made me cry, but the end of the movie trilogy does.
 Frodo's inability to return home, and his goodbye to Merry, Pippin, and Sam.